tsteifer/homepage/content/authors/admin/_index.md

 ---
 <div align="justify">
-My affiliation is with the <a href="https://www.ippt.pan.pl/en/">Institute of Fundamental Technological Research</a> of <a href="https://institution.pan.pl/">Polish Academy of Sciences</a>, where I am a member of the Laboratory of Professional Electronics.<br>
+My affiliation is with the <a href="https://www.ippt.pan.pl/en/">Institute of Fundamental Technological Research</a> of <a href="https://institution.pan.pl/">Polish Academy of Sciences</a>, where I am a member of the Laboratory of Professional Electronics.<br><br>

 I have recently completed my doctoral thesis <i>Computable prediction of infinite binary sequences with zero-one loss</i>, written under the supervision of <a href="https://home.ipipan.waw.pl/l.debowski/">Łukasz Dębowski</a> and <a href=http:/dariuszkalocinski.com>Dariusz Kalociński</a>, and defended with distinction at the <a href="https://ipipan.waw.pl/">Institute of Computer Science</a>.
 I am also a co-investigator at the Polish National Science Center grant <i>Algorithmic models of prediction: formal properties and philosophical implications</i> managed by Dariusz Kalociński.